fulltopic/caffe2practice/README.md

 # caffe2practice

-A demo to practice caffe2 and some blogs to analyze implementation of caffe2.
+A demo to practice caffe2.

-docs/std::shared_ptr: To get used to template and mata programming by analyzing implementation of _shared_ptr_base.h_
+For CPU, NO GPU consideration currently.

+Please update all *PATH* variable in CMakeLists.txt.